 In this inspection method technique, High-frequency sound waves are sent to the object under test.

 Sound waves follow the laws of optics in their propagation.
 Further, the velocity of propagation of sound in various metals has been very accurately determined.
-The time taken by a sound pulse to travel through a material is a direct measure of the length of the path travelled by it.
+The time taken by a sound pulse to travel through a material is a direct measure of the length of the path traveled by it.

 Ultra-sonic can detect cracks, laminations, shrinkage, cavities, flakes, pores, and other discontinuities.